ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 ```

-With these two in hand we could construct shellcode that would xor the output from find_valid and then move it after the end of the shellcode.
-Hence after this setup it would have a fake nop sled until it hit our shellcode.
+With these two in hand, we could construct a shellcode that would xor the output from find_valid and then move it after the end of the shellcode.
+Hence after this setup, it would have a fake nop sled until it hit our shellcode.

 <h3>Things to Note:</h3>

-- Lists in python are 0 based, the indexs into the csu might be one off depending on how you add the values.
-Adding a 0 to pad the beigning of the csu array fixed this.
+- Lists in python are 0-based, the indexes into the csu might be one-off depending on how you add the values.
+Adding a 0 to pad the beginning of the csu array fixed this.
-- The original csu xor optocde didn't work as xoring eax would result in the upper bits of rax also getting nulled out.
+- The original csu xor optode didn't work as XORing eax would result in the upper bits of rax also getting nulled out.
 Without the upper bits of rax the nop sled would be invalid.
 Luckily the single byte version was also valid shellcode

     `xor eax, DWORD PTR [rbx+0x30]`

     `xor al, BYTE PTR [rbx+0x30]`

-- The read will read into the begining of our shellcode, so we need to have a nop sled so we overwrite the current RIP.
+- The read will read into the beginning of our shellcode, so we need to have a nop sled so we overwrite the current RIP.
 - After each write rax needs to be accounted for or cleared out, z3 either needs to know the old rax value or we could just rexor as x ^ y ^x ^y is still 0.
-- Using 0 as a padding in csu was a bad idea but hard coding in the csu index of null fixes this.
+- Using 0 as padding in csu was a bad idea but hard coding in the csu index of null fixes this.

 Final Shellcode